 Step 3: Install and Launch the FigwebX Plugin

 Use the FigwebX plugin to automate the export process.
-This AI-powered tool turns your design into clean front-end code and can generate WordPress-ready structures.
+This AI-powered tool converts your design into clean front-end code and generates WordPress-ready structures.

 After your design is ready, install FigwebX from the Figma plugin library.
 FigwebX is a powerful tool that converts your design into HTML, CSS, and optionally, WordPress-compatible code.
 Once the plugin is installed, select the artboard or frames you want to export.
-The plugin will analyze the structure and give you export options such as raw code files or WordPress-friendly layouts.
+The plugin will analyze the structure and provide export options, such as raw code files or WordPress-friendly layouts.
 FigwebX is particularly valuable because it supports integration with page builders like Elementor or Gutenberg, offering flexibility depending on your WordPress setup.

 Step 4: Export and Review the Code Output